numpde/Team03/project1/readme.md

 ## Team03 solution manual

-TODO: This is the readme file on how to run our solution
+This is the readme file on how to run our solution.

-Run aligner on `data_small`:
+### Humpty Dumpty

+Our aligner is called Humpy Dumpty (humdum).

+    Humpty Dumpty sat on a wall,
+    Humpty Dumpty had a great fall;
+    All the King's horses
+    And all the King's men,
+    Couldn't put Humpty together again.

+### Usage

+To put the reads
+on the provided `data_small` dataset together again, run the aligner as follows:

 ```
 I="./input/data_small" \